AndreiFeraru/Nexpiro/README.md

 1. Run `firebase init emulators` to initialize emulators on the local machine.
 2. Run `firebase emulators:start` to emulate a firebase environment while developing.

+## Deploy database rules changes

+1. cd into the Main folder
+2. run `firebase deploy --only database`